4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 ![failed to enumate snmp](failed%20to%20enumate%20snmp.png)

-:thinking: Hmm... nothing.
+🤔 Hmm... nothing.
 Maybe I'll revisit SNMP if I'm desperate.
 For now though, it looks empty.